-The church and the annex were built between 1599 and 1606 within the Castle Wendelstein estates of the Counts of Tyrol.
-From the time of the old castle some merlo bricktype work is visible in vicolo Wolkenstein.
-It has a magnificent altar piece by Felice Brusasorci (1600), above the main altar, which features S. Francesco receiving the second Foundation Order.
+Capuchin Church (Mon-Sun 7 am-6 pm): The church and the annex were built between 1599 and 1606 within the Castle Wendelstein estates of the Counts of Tyrol.
+From the time of the old castle some merlo brick-type work is visible in vicolo Wolkenstein.
+It has a magnificent altar piece by Felice Brusasorci (1600), ond Foundation Order.